michristianson/dotfiles/README.md

    be documented so I can easily come back to it later.

 At this point, I think my dotfiles meet these criteria pretty well.
-I've combed through all of them and removed everything I didn't understand or didn't want.
+I've combed through all the files and removed everything I didn't understand or didn't want.
 I've also left extensive comments, and I've put some files containing thoughts/future ideas in the doc folder of this repo.
 In the future, I'd like to take completeness even further by